mendix/docs/content/studio/page-editor-widgets-events-section.md

 ### 2.10 Close Page {#close-page}

-The **Close page** action closes a pop-up window (for pop-up pages) or navigates to the previously visited page (for content pages).
+The **Close page** action closes a pop-up window (for pop-up pages) or navigates to the previously visited page.

 ### 2.11 Sign Out {#sign-out}

 The **Sign out** action signs the currently signed-in end-user out of the app.
-When no user is signed in, no action is performed.

 ### 2.12 Open Link Action {#open-link-action}

-When you set the **On Click Action** to **Open Link**, several properties are available.
+The **Open Link** action triggers an action based on the link type:

 {{% image_container width="300" %}}![](attachments/page-editor-widgets-events-section/open-link-action.png)
 {{% /image_container %}}